whatdoesthequantsay/whatdoesthequantsay.github.io/_posts/2014-05-11-why-we-love-cosplay-hulk.md

 true modern day superhero.
 He could be any one among us, but we will never know.
 Who lies under the green mask?
 Does he use his anonymity to fight crime?
 Who is his nemesis?
-Is he friends with a girl who only loves his cosplay form and doesn't know that they are one in the same?
+Is he friends with a girl who only loves his cosplay form and doesn't know that they are one and the same?

 Cosplay Hulk, if you're ever reading this, please know we are huge